About the College

 Approximately 11,500 credit students enroll each semester at one of the college's

-with exceptional teaching and state of the art technology.
+students with exceptional teaching and state of the art technology.

 The college offers opportunities for those who want to begin a bachelor's degree (university